MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 The second command uses the Get-Command cmdlet to get the commands that are exported by the module in the $M variable.

 The *Module* parameter takes a string value, which is designed for the module name.
-However, when you submit a module object, Windows PowerShell uses the **ToString** method on the module object, which returns the module name.
+However, when you submit a module object, PowerShell uses the **ToString** method on the module object, which returns the module name.

 The **Get-Command** command is the equivalent of `Get-Command $M.Name`".